ismo-karkkainen/diagrammatron/README.md

 ## diagrammatron-render

 Takes a template and uses it to produce a file.
 The template file is in YAML format.
-The internal.yaml provided in this repository produces SVG 1.1 file.
+The internal.yaml provided in this repository produces a SVG 1.1 file.

 If a node has field named "text", it replaces "label" and is split to multiple strings on newline character.